hansgschossmann/iot-edge-opc/README.md

 Deploy a simulation which could be used by Connectedfactory PCS.
 This requires a topology description file as input.
 This file will be parsed.
 The output of the iotedgeopc.py will be a set of scripts and docker-compose configuration files, which could be used to initialize and run the compelete Connectedfactory production line and factory simulation.

 ##  Connectedfactory site onboarding (cf)
 Deploy the OPC Edge components to a real world site.
-This requires a topology descriptoin file as input as well as the domain name of the Connectedfactory domain.
-This domain needs to be configured in the topology description.
+This requires a topology descriptoin file as input as well as the site name of the Connectedfactory site.
+This site needs to be configured in the topology description.
 The output of the iotedgeopc.py will be a set of scripts and docker-compose configuration files, which could be used to initialize and run the compelete Connectedfactory production line and factory simulation.

 ## Industrial gateway (gw)
 Deploy the OPC Edge components to a real world side.
-This requires as input the list of nodes to be published by OPC Publisher in its publishednodes.json format as well as a domain name.
-The domain name is used for creation of IoTHub IoTEdge device identities as well as tagging of the ApplicationUri value of t the ingested telemetry.
+This requires as input the list of nodes to be published by OPC Publisher in its publishednodes.json format as well as a site name.
+The site name is used for creation of IoTHub IoTEdge device identities as well as tagging of the ApplicationUri value of t the ingested telemetry.
 The output of the iotedgeopc.py will be a set of scripts and docker-compose configuration files, which could be used to initialize and run the OPC Edge components.

 ## Azure IoTCentral onboarding (iotcsim)
 Create scripts to ingest data of a simulated OPC UA server into IoTCentral.